Available with Business Analyst license.

 The Business Analyst team continuously works on improving and updating the software.
 Once a version is sent to you, the team works on internal enhancements and change requests.
 These fixes appear in a service pack.
 A simple utility is provided to update you on the latest version of Business Analyst or you can update your service pack manually.

-If you are unable to run the automatic update utility in Business Analyst due to local security protocols, you can download the service pack from the Esri Resource Center and run the patch locally.
+You can download the service pack from the Esri Technical Support site and run the patch locally.
 Follow the step-by-step instructions on the Business Analyst Service Pack page.